plenigo/plenigo.github.io/pages/sdks/java/includes/external_user_management_java.md

 # External user management

-It is possible to use your own registration and login process and only login users into plenigo via so called “Login Token”.
-Therefore you have to register the user into the plenigo system.
+It is possible to use your own registration and login process and only login users into Frisbii Media via so called “Login Token”.
+Therefore you have to register the user into the Frisbii Media system.
 After that you have to create a Login Token to indicate a successful login.

 * [Register an external user ?](https://plenigo.github.io/external_user_management_java#register-an-external-user)
 * [Create a Login Token for an external user ? ](https://plenigo.github.io/external_user_management_java#create-login-token)